Hypomania and mania

-There is no single or clear-cut reason that someone may become hypomanic or manic.
-It is generally felt to be a combination of long-term and short-term factors, which differ from person to person.
+There isn't one single or clear-cut reason that someone may become hypomanic or manic.
+It seems to be a combination of long-term and short-term factors, which differ from person to person.

-- seasonal changes – some people are more likely to experience hypomania and mania in spring
+- Seasonal changes – for example, some people are more likely to experience hypomania and mania in spring

-- a significant change in your life – moving house or going through a divorce, for example
+- A significant change in your life, such as moving house or going through a divorce

-- as a side effect of a physical illness or neurological condition
+- As a symptom of a physical illness or neurological condition

 A typical hypomanic episode for me will begin by a night of hardly any sleep, maybe two to three hours, then the next night I probably won't sleep at all.

-Some medications can cause hypomania or mania as a side-effect, either while you are taking them or as a withdrawal symptom when you stop.
+Some medications can cause hypomania or mania as a side effect.
+This could either be while you are taking them or as a withdrawal symptom when you stop.

-This includes medications for physical conditions and psychiatric medications – including some antidepressants (particularly specific serotonin reuptake inhibitors (SSRIs)).
+This includes medications for physical conditions and for mental health, including some antidepressants.

 I had 10 years living with dysmorphia and was eventually treated with antidepressants and became flirty, flighty, promiscuous, argumentative and aggressive.
 When I stopped the treatment, I no longer experienced these traits.

-To make sure you get the correct treatment, your doctor should always check whether there might be a physical cause for your hypomania/mania before you are diagnosed.
+To make sure you get the correct treatment, your doctor should always check whether there might be a physical cause for your hypomania or mania before you are diagnosed.